Why should I bother to reflect?

 3. Return to clinical work

-- Health Education England guidance about returning to clinical work (includes lots of practical tips for returners) (PDF)
+- Health Education England: Returning to clinical work (includes lots of practical tips for returners)

 - The Academy of Royal Medical Colleges have produced a “Return to practice” guideline available on our less than full time working guidance

-- BMA website: Returning to clinical practice - A model process
+- BMA: Returning to clinical practice - A model process

-- BMA website: Returning to work after maternity leave
+- BMA: Returning to work after maternity leave

 4. Legal aspects of clinical practice